-The disputed domain name was registered on December 15, 2022, long after the claimed rights of the Complainant.
-The disputed domain name resolves to a login page copying the Complainant's official customer access.
+The disputed domain names were registered on December 15, 2022, long after the claimed rights of the Complainant.
+The disputed domain names previously resolved to a login page copying the Complainant's official customer access.
+At the time of the filing of the Complaint, the disputed domain names did not resolve to active websites.